-The key pair operational period is defined by the operational period of the corresponding digital certificate.
-The maximum operational period of the keys is defined as twenty-five (25) years for a Root CA Certificate, fifteen (15) years for a Subordinate CA Certificate, three (3) years for Client or S/MIME Certificates, two (2) years for SSL/TLS and Code Signing Certificates ten (10) years for a Time-Stamping Unit or EV Timestamp Certificate.
+The maximum operational period of the keys is defined as:

+- twenty-five (25) years for Root CA Certificates, - fifteen (15) years for Subordinate CA Certificates,

+- three (3) years for Client Authentication, Document Signing and S/MIME Certificates. - two (2) years for SSL/TLS and Code Signing Certificates, - ten (10) years for a Time-Stamping Unit or EV Timestamp Certificate.
 For the case of Time-Stamping Unit, a new Time-Stamping Unit Certificate with a new private key must be created no later than every fifteen (15) months.

 The operational period must be defined according to the size of the keys and the current technological developments at the field of cryptography, so that the best level of security and efficiency of use is guaranteed.